zalando/skipper/docs/kubernetes/routegroups.md

 routing.
 If we want to distinguish between them, then we need to use an additional Host predicate in the routes.
 Importantly, only the hostnames listed under the hosts field serve as input for the DNS and LB configuration.

-## Migrating Skipper Ingress extensions to RouteGroups
+## Mapping Skipper Ingress extensions to RouteGroups

 Skipper accepts a set of annotations in Ingress objects that give access to certain Skipper features that would not be possible with the native fields of the Ingress spec, e.g. improved path handling or rate limiting.
 These